Review & Rating

 Today, a professional who gets a week's worth of work out of a Black & Decker drill before one of its plastic components shreds is considered "buy a lottery ticket" lucky.
 The brand is regarded by many building professionals as little more than a toy.

-Considerable improvement in ceramic faucet cartridges technologies over the past decade has resulted in much more robust and durable cartridges, including the diamond-like carbon disc coating used in proprietary PVD+™ cartridges by TÜV's testing, now becoming a little dated, did not compare Grohe cartridges to these newer technologies.
+TÜV's testing is now becoming a little dated.
+Considerable improvement in ceramic faucet cartridges technologies over the past decade has resulted in much more robust and durable cartridges, including the diamond-like carbon disc coating used in proprietary PVD+™ cartridges by We don't know how the Eurodisc cartridge compares to these newer technologies.
+The testing has not been done, or, if it has been done, Grohe is not sharing.

 The Grohe faucet warranty is the standard "limited lifetime" warranty for the North American market.
-It guarantees against defects in mechanical parts and finishes for as long as the original purchaser owns the home in which the faucet was originally installed.
+It guarantees against defects in mechanical parts and finishes for as long as the original purchaser owns the home in which the faucet was originally installed, but applies only to faucet bought after January 1, 1997.
+Before that date the warranty was for 5 or 10 years, depending on the part.

 Grohe promises to keep parts on hand for discontinued faucets for just 10 years (15 years for internal parts).
 The company never does explain how it expects to honor its lifetime warranty after 10 (or 15) years without spare parts.

-While the warranty itself meets the North American standard, the warranty service provided by Grohe USA is markedly below average.
+But, while the warranty is standard, the warranty service provided by Grohe America is markedly below standard.
 In fact, it is a blot on the brand.
 Grohe America clearly prefers that its customer service not to be contacted at all, but if customers insist, then preferably by e-mail or voice mail.
 Hold times of more than 20 minutes are common, and 40 minute waits to talk to a customer service agent are not at all rare.

 Grohe promises to respond to e-mails and voice mails within 24 hours.
 But, our experience is that it frequently does not respond at all, and rarely within 24 hours.
 If your faucet needs a part and is out of service, this kind of delay is a real problem.
 Expect 5-20 days to get warranty claim resolution from Grohe, compared to 4-5 days for